sensu/sensu-docs-legacy/source/docs/0.19/enterprise-dashboard-configuration.md

     }
     ~~~

-## Sensu attributes
+## Sensu API endpoint attributes

 name
 : description
-  : The name of the Sensu API (used as datacenter name).
+  : The name of the Sensu API (used elsewhere as the `datacenter` name).
 : required
   : false
 : type